 On this page

-Through our professional affiliations, Optimal strives to provide authoritative resources for students seeking high-quality and affordable online education programs.
+Optimal strives to provide authoritative resources for students seeking high-quality and affordable online education programs through our professional affiliations.

 Our Editorial Policy

-The schools with whom we have an advertising relationship are referred to as "partner schools" throughout GradReports.
-We ensure that our relationships with partner schools do not hinder our editorial integrity.
-Partner schools are clearly labeled as such throughout the site, and we never show our partner schools any preferential treatment when developing our ranking lists.
+We ensure that our relationships with our advertising partners do not hinder our editorial integrity.
+Partner schools are always clearly labeled and we never show them any preferential treatment when developing our ranking lists.